 Members of the faculty who have not been appointed to the Graduate Faculty may, upon approval by the Graduate Dean, be permitted to teach specified graduate courses and serve on graduate advisory-examining committees.
 However, such persons shall not be permitted to chair graduate advisory-examining committees.

 Regular faculty members at UNLV and DRI can be appointed to Graduate Faculty status in the same manner as University of Nevada, Reno faculty.
-UNLV faculty who are accorded Graduate Faculty status are subject to the same rules and have the same rights and privileges as University of Nevada, Reno Graduate faculty except that they have no voting privileges on university-wide matters, though they may have such privileges on specific graduate program matters as outlined in program bylaws, shall not chair student advisory committees, and are not eligible to serve as university-at-large members of advisory committees.
+UNLV faculty who are accorded Graduate Faculty status are subject to the same rules and have the same rights and privileges as University of Nevada, Reno Graduate faculty except that they have no voting privileges on university-wide matters, though they may have such privileges on specific graduate program matters as outlined in program bylaws, shall not chair student advisory committees, and are not eligible to serve as university-at-large members or Graduate School representatives of advisory committees.

 7. Denial of Graduate Faculty Membership